CGI-DTO/Barcelona/README.md

 # Barcelona
-Digital twin of the sea in front of Barcelona.
-In development
+Digital twin of the sea in front of Barcelona: https://cgi-dto.github.io/Barcelona